 After completing the certification process for the 2014 program and conducting an analytic program review, an update on the status of the next certification program will be announced.
 It is likely that this update will be available in early 2016 and will be made through the CCARE newsletter, the CCT distribution list, CCARE’s social media sites (Facebook and Twitter), and posted to this webpage.

-If you would like to receive an update about future certification programs when the information becomes available, please email CCTinformation@stanford.edu to be added to the CCT email list.
+If you would like to receive an update about future certification programs when the information becomes available, please enroll for the CCARE Newsletter, which shares news about events, articles and videos regarding compassion research and education.
+Subscribe by entering your email address in the “JOIN OUR NEWSLETTER” box at the bottom left of our website.
 We regret that at this time, information (application requirements, start dates, costs, etc) regarding future certification programs is not available.
 We thank you for your patience and understanding.

 In the meantime, we value your commitment to compassion and encourage you to support your interest by: